dariagavrilic-creator/KidLit-Gold-annotation-resources/README.md

 | `n_tokens` | Token count computed with the `razdel` tokenizer (total: 33,806; matches Table 1 of the paper) |
 | `n_words` | Word count as recorded in the corpus card |
 | `language`, `age_marker`, `genre`, `pages` | Additional bibliographic attributes |

+### `handbook/decision_handbook_EN.md` (and `.csv`)

+The complete decision handbook: 36 precedents (11 NER, 25 sentiment) plus one clarification note (`A-4a`), so the CSV contains 37 rows.
+Each entry follows a unified template — **ID · Status · Cluster — Example — Rule — Resolution — Notes** — plus a version log and quick-reference tables.
+Statuses: `stable` / `preliminary` / `open`.
+The CSV version is machine-readable (one row per precedent, columns `precedent_id, task, status, title, rule, example_ru, resolution, notes`); `precedent_id` values match the `precedent_id` field of the adjudication log.
+The clarification entry `A-4a` exists only in the handbook and never occurs as a standalone `precedent_id` in the log.

+### `code/iaa_statistics.ipynb`

+A Jupyter notebook that reproduces the paper's adjudication statistics directly from the released files: the summary table by disagreement type (Table 4, Fig. 1), the new-vs-existing precedent breakdown, the NER label-disagreement clusters with subtypes, the missed-entity asymmetry, the sentiment disagreement structure (Table 5, Fig. 2), the final label distribution of adjudicated cases, the RUS-O vs RUS-T preliminary comparison, and corpus-level counts from the gold annotation.
+The notebook is shipped executed, with all outputs embedded; re-running it end-to-end requires only `pandas` and `matplotlib`.

 ## What is deliberately not released